 Each <board_name> folder in the boards directory contains a comprehensive set of examples that are relevant to that specific piece of hardware.
-We'll discuss the hello_world example (part of the demo_apps folder), but the same general rules apply to any type of example in the <board_name> folder.
+Although we use the hello_world example (part of the demo_apps folder), the same general rules apply to any type of example in the <board_name> folder.